WillemMe/PiWakeLight/README.md

 # PiWakeLight
 A Node.Js server with web interface to controll gpio pin and set an alarm on a Raspberry Pi 3 and zero (only ones I tested)

+## Motivation

+This project was made because I hated it to get out of bed in the morning and switch my light on, so I made a Node.Js server with a page that gives you options to turn it on and also set alarm times so I can stay in bed and not have to walk to the light switch.

+### Learning goals:
+* Making and using an API
+* Node.Js
+* Express framework
+* Raspberry Pi as server

 ## Setup
 1. Have node.js installed on the raspberry pi ([tutorial here](http://weworkweplay.com/play/raspberry-pi-nodejs/)).
 2. Clone the repo or download and extract it.